Dean of Students, School Counseling, Special Needs

 Bachelor’s degree required.
 Masters degree with focus on education, psychology or related field preferred

 Additional Salary Information: Eagle Hill School provides a generous compensation and benefits package for all resident counselors including housing, competitive salary, 403(b) retirement and matching plan, health insurance, long/short term disability, graduate school financial support, professional development, free meals in our dining hall, use of all facilities including the new indoor Olympic-length lap pool, squash courts, basketball courts, fitness center, indoor track and more.
 All resident counselors are required to pursue an Academic Life Coaching certification through the International Coaching Federation.
 This begins in year 2 of employment and the cost is fully covered by EHS.
-Housing provided.
+Housing provided (in dorm).

 Eagle Hill School is an independent, college preparatory boarding school servings students identified as learning (dis)abled.